open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 containing the extracted value, which can be a `SpanContext`, `CorrelationContext` or another cross-cutting concern context.

-## HTTPText Propagator
+## Text Propagator

-`HTTPTextPropagator` performs the injection and extraction of a cross-cutting concern value as string key/values pairs into carriers that travel in-band across process boundaries.
+`TextPropagator` performs the injection and extraction of a cross-cutting concern value as string key/values pairs into carriers that travel in-band across process boundaries.

 The carrier of propagated data on both the client (injector) and server (extractor) side is